This report (HPA-RPD-056) describes accidents and incidents involving transport of radioactive materials to, from, or within the UK in 2008.

 HPA-RPD-056: radiological consequences resulting from accidents and incidents involving the transport of radioactive materials in the UK - 2008 review

 Ref: ISBN 978-0-85951-648-8 PDF, 172KB

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-During 2005 there were 16 accidents and incidents, involving the transport of radioactive materials from, to, or within the UK, and this report includes descriptions of each event.
-None of these reported events involved significant radiological consequences.
+During 2008, there were 38 accidents and incidents involving the transport of radioactive materials from, to, or within the UK.
+This was more than reported in previous years: